Skip to content

 – Meta/communication data (e.g., device information, IP addresses).

-Processing of special categories of data (Art.
-9 (1) GDPR):
+Processing of special categories of data (Article 9 (1) GDPR):

 No special categories of data are processed.